Ned Kelly (musical): 1977 Adelaide production

-In mid-1977, the Adelaide Festival Centre Trust started planning for the first production of Ned Kelly, to open in Adelaide.
-Livermore was director and designer, with Keith Bain the choreographer and Michael Carlos musical director.
-The cast included Nick Turbin as Ned Kelly, Geraldine Turner as Ma Kelly, Doug Parkinson as Joe Byrne and Arthur Dignam as Superintendent Hare.Ned Kelly opened 30 December 1977 at the Festival Theatre, Adelaide Festival Centre.
+The cast included Nick Turbin as Ned Kelly, Geraldine Turner as Ma Kelly, Doug Parkinson as Joe Byrne and Arthur Dignam as Superintendent Hare.
+Livermore wrote "I passionately believed in the abilities of the men and women we chose as our cast, an overall balance of talent and of type in the context of an ensemble; they all had good voices."
+However he admitted "I lost objectivity far too early that's for sure" as director.Ned Kelly opened 30 December 1977 at the Festival Theatre, Adelaide Festival Centre.
 It was produced by the Adelaide Festival Centre Trust, Eric Dare, the Australian Elizabethan Theatre Trust and SAS Channel 10.
 The musical was capitalised at $250,000 with weekly running costs of $40,000 to $50,000.
 The production was visually striking, with design features including a full drop curtain containing over 600 hurricane lamps and Kelly's iconic armour represented by a costume of shiny black plastic with geometric bullet holes.
+There were 31 numbers.
+Livermore reflected:

+Ned Kelly is a very difficult show to bring off: it has elements of music theatre, rock opera, of real opera, likewise vaudeville and burlesque.
+It asks an awful lot of its performers, and of its audience in terms of notional adjustments; yet everything has to be seamlessly followed through.
+As wonderful as it looked, for me there was always a sense of stop and start about the show, the proceedings were hampered by scene changes that took far too long...
+The music was another cause of disappointment for me, since bringing its components together was not the work of just one person.

 Critical reception was negative.
 The major Adelaide newspaper, the Adelaide Advertiser, in its review referred to the show as "an artistic disaster – a hideous monument to bad taste and theatrical excess".
+Livermore later reflected the reviews "were so bleak, so awful, I had to question whether the critics and I had actually been at the same event.
+They certainly had it in for us."
+He felt critical reception was influenced by the amount of money the show had cost.

+"I believe in the show," said Livermore.
+Audiences were still more than sixty percent capacity.
+The Age reviewed the Adelaide production saying "there was plenty in the non-stop two-hour show to grab the eye and ear."

 The production transferred to Her Majesty's Theatre in Sydney on 4 February 1978, where critical reception was substantially more positive.
 After two months, the production closed in Sydney.
 An expected Melbourne season at the Palais Theatre from early April 1978 did not occur.

+Revival

 The only professional revival has been a production by the New Moon Theatre Company, directed by Terence O'Connell, that toured the Queensland regional cities of Cairns, Townsville, Mackay and Rockhampton in January and February 1982.

+A production by Victorian Opera at Her Majesty's Theatre, Ballarat is scheduled for March 2026, with Livermore appearing in a cameo role.